-You must loosen up the chest muscles first, and then, strengthen the back muscles across the midsection.
+It would be best to loosen up the chest muscles first and then strengthen the back muscles across the midsection.

-When I started strength training, I paid particular attention to strengthening my upper back muscles.
-I worked on thoracic extension, stretching, foam rolling, and doing every other physical activity that supported a good looking physique.
+I focused on strengthening my upper back muscles when I started strength training.
+I worked on thoracic extension, stretching, foam rolling, and every other physical activity supporting a good-looking physique.

-The problem was that I had a lump on the back on my neck, that when I stood straight, it looked like a pile of meat.
-Nowadays, my body and the bump is corrected.
+The problem was so bad that I had a “lump” on my neck, which looked like a pile of meat when I stood straight.
+Nowadays, my body and the bump are corrected.

-When I played video games with my face close to the screen, and with my neck unnaturally extended, my body had to protect and respond to my head’s unnatural placement.
+My face was close to the screen when I played video games, and I unnaturally extended my neck.
+My body had to protect and respond to my head’s unnatural placement.